 In cases of detecting child labor law violations, what were inspectorate actions – referral to MoIA, social workers, etc.?

-In case of child labour, LCID uses suspension of working process and referral mechanism to MoIA and Social work.
+In case of child labour, LCID uses suspension of working process and referral mechanism to Ministri of Inetrnal affairs and LEPL Agency For State Care And Assistance For the (Statutory) Victims of Human trafficking.
+In addition, with the involvement of labour inspection was determined the list of workplaces, where children under 18 years is strictly prohibited.
+Those list is considered in the Order of MOLSHA minister and take into force from 30 November 2020 (Order Number №01-126/N).
+The fulfilment of this new order, as well as other legislation is under strictly control of Labour Inspection.
+In Case of violation, LI uses the suspension mechanism to prevent the child labour on workplace as soon as possible.

 The number of cases inspected on labor safety grounds and forced labor grounds?